Diophantine approximation as Cosmic Censor for Kerr-AdS black holes: The angular o.d.e.

 \section{The angular o.d.e.}

 For the operator $P(\xi)$ as in \eqref{eq:spheroidalharmonicoperator} we change variables to $x=\cos\theta$.
-This is a unitary transformation and thus, the eigenvalues of $P(\xi)$ are equal to the eigenvalues of $P_x$ given by The Sturm--Liouville operator $P_x$ is realized as a self-adjoint operator acting on a domain $\mathcal D \subset L^2(-1,1)$ which can be explicitly characterized as Having the same spectrum as $P$, the operator $P_x$ has eigenvalues $(\lambda_{m\ell}(\xi))_{\ell \geq |m|}$ with corresponding real-analytic eigenfunctions $S_{m\ell} = S_{m\ell}(\xi,x)$ which satisfy
+This is a unitary transformation and thus, the eigenvalues of $P(\xi)$ are equal to the eigenvalues of $P_x$ given by The Sturm--Liouville operator $P_x$ is realized as a self-adjoint operator acting on a domain $\mathcal D \subset L^2(-1,1)$ which can be explicitly characterized as see e.g.\ \cite[Chapter~10.3, Theorem 10.7]{teschl} which, mutatis mutandis, also applies to \eqref{eq:spheroidalharmonicoperatorx0} and \eqref{eq:defndomain}.
+In \eqref{eq:defndomain}, $AC^1(-1,1)$ denotes the space of differentiable functions with absolutely continuous derivative.